nio-blocks/hash_table/README.md

 -   **key**: Expression property.
 Evaluates to attribute on output signal.
 -   **value**: Expression proprety.
 Evaluates to a value to be placed in an output signal list.
+-   **group_attr**: What attribute on the signal the group should be set to.
+If this is blank, no group by will be performed and only one signal will be emitted.
+Otherwise, the value of the group by expression will be set to this attribute on each output signal.

 Dependencies